SDSU-CompE-561-Spring-2025/AI-travel-expense-assistant/backend/README.md

 - PostgreSQL
 - hatch/uv (optional)

+These instructions should be functional, but please look at the README for the overall application (root folder) for better instruction.

 ## Installation & Usage

 Start by opening a terminal in the backend directory.
 Then do the Following.